-Moreover, the HK behaviour is not a characteristic of the physical universe only, but also of mental universes constructed by humans.
-Returning to the counts of words and phrases in books which we examined earlier, it is interesting to inspect now simple and unsophisticated words.
-Figure 18 depicts the evolution through the last couple of centuries of the use of very neutral and ingenuous words like "and", "you", "we", "one", "two", "boy", "girl".
+"and", "you", "we", "one", "two", "boy", "girl".
 One might expect that the frequency of using these words should be static, not subject to change.
-But the reality is impressively different as shown in these graphs.
+But the reality is impressively different, as shown in these graphs.
 Their use is subject to spectacular change through the years.

-Most neutral and less changing seems to be the world "two".
-However, a close-up on its time series, shown in Fig. 19 (upper), will again reveal change different from pure randomness.
+Most neutral and less changing seems to be the word "two".
+However, a close-up on its time series, shown in Fig. 19(a), again reveals change different from pure randomness.
 The purely random approach is a spectacular failure, as indicated by the fact that almost all points of the time series lie outside of the 99% prediction limits calculated by classical statistics.
-The climacogram (Fig. 19 lower) indicates that the change is consistent with the HK behaviour with a Hurst coefficient very close to 1.
-Even a Markov (AR(1)) model with high autocorrelation can match this climacogram.
-In fact, the two models plotted in the figure, HKS and Markov are indistinguishable in this case because the available record is too short for such high autocorrelation.
+The climacogram (Fig. 19(b)) indicates that the change is consistent with HK behaviour, with a Hurst coefficient very close to 1.
+Even a Markov